rocksauce-studios/rocksauce-simple-microinteractions/README.md

 Every member of a production team should be thinking about whole macro view of the product.
 Knocking out a 2-week sprint may produce a great single feature, but if you're not going back to cleanly define your microinteractions, then users will be left with a cold, lifeless product.

 When that happens, its not long before they jump ship to the competitor that they enjoy using.

+##What's included in this GitHub:##
+1. **rocksauce-microinteractions.html** - Simple HTML page which display the content for the DEMO
+1. **"css" folder** - Contains the CSS file that format the *rocksauce-microinteractions.html* page with microinteraction style
+  - **microinteraction-styles.css** - Built from *microinteraction-style.scss* to style *rocksauce-microinteractions.html*
+1. **"sass" folder** - Contains the .SCSS file that builds to *microinteraction-styles.css* page
+ - **microinteraction-styles.scss** - Builds to *microinteraction-style.css*
+ 1. **config.codekit3** - *Not required* The settings document for how the project is set-up in CodeKit3

+ ##Recommended Software##
+ 1. **Coda 2 from Panic** - For editing HTML, CSS, JavaScipt, jQuery, SCSS and most other programming languages
+ 1. **CodeKit3** - A fantastic SASS and other framework compiler, used to turn SCSS to CSS

+ Questions?
+Comments?
+Concerns?
+Email